gfoidl/Base64/README.md

 A library for base64 encoding / decoding, as well as base64url support.
 For .NET Core 2.1+ encoding / decoding is done with SIMD-support.

+## Note

+This project is WIP, as hardware intrinsics in .NET Core are also WIP.